 Feel free to speak with one of our immigration lawyers based in the city of London on 020 3744 2797.
 Alternatively, you may send us your immigration enquiry using our contact form at the right hand side of this page or send us an email on email@example.com.
 We offer a free immigration assessment on the initial call and we encourage you to take advantage of this.
 Using this service, we are able to confirm whether or not you can proceed with your application with regards to its merits.
 We would normally not accept to take a case we have no prospect of winning whatsoever.
 We will give an honest opinion on your situation so that you can decide whether you wish to proceed.

-Our UK immigration team is made up of top lawyers that are highly recommended, highly sort after and are ranked as top UK wide immigration lawyers.
+Our UK immigration team is made up of top lawyers and solicitors that are highly recommended, highly sort after and are ranked top amongst Solicitors and immigration Lawyers in the UK.
 We have over 40 years combined experience in immigration, human rights and nationality law.

 We boast of one highest success rates among other immigration law firms in London.
 The reason is simple, we do not just accept a case because the client is willing to throw money at it, we only accept cases that have a good prospect of succeeding.
 For us, our pride and integrity is more important than financial gains.
 We also operate on the principles of fairness and transparency especially when it comes to costs.